social-media-ethics-automation/book/book_contents/_build/html/_sources/ch04_data/01_anatomy_of_tweet/02_basic_data_types.md

 # Basic Data Types

-First we'll look at a few basic data storage types.
+First, we'll look at a few basic data storage types.
 We'll also be including some code examples you can look at, though don't worry yet if you don't understand the code, since we'll be covering these in more detail throughout the rest of the book.

 ## Booleans (True / False)
 Binary consisting of 0s and 1s make it easy to represent true and false values, where 1 often represents true and 0 represents false.
-Most programming languages have built in ways of representing True and False values.
+Most programming languages have built-in ways of representing True and False values.

 ```{figure} dog_tweet_binary.png
 ---